d4n3sh/thedaneshproject/content/posts/2010-01-07-new-gt5-teaser.md

 ---
 http://www.youtube.com/watch?v=Dx3OZjzinm8&feature=player_embedded

-Sony has released a new teaser for it&#8217;s GT5 featuring it&#8217;s new addition to the game, the Mercedes-Benz SLS AMG.
+Sony has released a new teaser for it's GT5 featuring it's new addition to the game, the Mercedes-Benz SLS AMG.

 The video looks awesome and there are part where reality and game place get hard to differenciate.
 Imaging a large HD screen with GT5 on it. wooow!!